Off-Policy Evaluation in Partially Observed Markov Decision Processes under Sequential Ignorability: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we examine the performance of the partial-history importance weighted estimator and compare it to the benchmark methods in both a set of simple synthetic data and a simplified version of data obtained from a mobile health study.
-Throughout, we will focus on the case where $n=1$ for simplicity, i.e., we seek to estimate the long-term value of a target policy from a single trajectory observed under the behavior policy.
+Throughout, we will focus on the case where we fix the horizon $T$, and vary the sample size $n$ from $100$ to $900$.
+The threshold parameter $\upsilon$ in \eqref{eq:ICI} is set to 1.
+To obtain a stationary chain, we discard data generated during a burn-in period of $50$ time steps.